shivendra90/custom/README.md

-### Customised style sheet for Jupyter notebookk.
+### Customised style sheet for Jupyter notebook.
 Inspired by Dunovank's themes